 Follow these basic housekeeping tips:

-• Clean, sharpen, and store your gardening tools.
-Michigan State University Extension’s End of Season Gardening Tips includes more details on how to give your tools the best care.
+- Clean, sharpen, and store your gardening tools.
+Michigan State University Extension’s End of Season Gardening Tips provides more details on how to care for your tools.

 Additional Resources